Ohio Valley Youth Baseball League

 2017 Mustang/ Bronco Division

 The OVYBL has elected to become an "and Under" league.
 This means that it is legal within the OVYBL to roster players on teams that are above their appropriate age group.
 Examples of this are as follows: An 8 year old can be rostered on a Mustang team, a 10 year old can be rostered on a Bronco team, a 12 year old can be rostered on a Pony team.
-This is only allowed for players that are 1 year behind the division they are moving up too.
-Examples of this are as follows: a 7 year old shall not be rostered on a Mustang Team, a 9 year old shall not be rostered on a Bronco Team, and an 11 year old shall not be rostered on a Pony Team.
+This is only allowed for players that are 2 years behind the division they are moving up too.
+Examples of this are as follows: a 7 year old can be rostered on a Mustang Team, a 9 year old can be rostered on a Bronco Team, and an 11 year old can be rostered on a Pony Team.
 Failure to comply with this rule may result in harsh consequences (forfeiture of games played with illegal players, expulsion from OVYBL).

 1. Any runner must either slide OR avoid contact with a fielder who has the baseball; and is waiting to apply a tag.
 "If no contact is made between the runner and the defensive player, the runner is safe."
 Head first slides are only permitted in the Bronco division.
 In Mustang, the result of a head first slide is the runner being called out.
 Only exception is when runner is leading off, he may dive back head first to the bag he is leading from.